Orange-Cyberdefense/wmi-shell/README.md

 ```
 >>> dir c:
 ```
-A post-exploitation tool like mimikatz can also be uploaded and run to extract passwords from the target:
+A post-exploitation tool like mimikatz can also be uploaded and ran to extract passwords from the target:

 ```
 >>> upload ../mimikatz.exe